martypdx/css-transform-transition/README.md

 	* use these for layout
 * it is a single style value!
 * order matters!
+* numeric only - has to have a value
 * scale does not compensate for images

 ### ** modern browsers